Last Updated on May 11, 2021 by Kari

 I would say that if you are interested in the quest, then the Superbrain quest IS for you.
-It’s taught by a likeable Jim Kwik who is obviously passionate about brain power and health.
+It’s taught by a likable Jim Kwik who is obviously passionate about brainpower and health.
 He’s an expert in the field.
 He’s helped some really big names with their memory.
 And, I found that he has a knack for teaching big concepts in a way that everyone can understand.

 The only person who wouldn’t find this quest valuable would be someone who didn’t want to improve their memory or overall brain health.